Single-peptide protocol

 NAD+ (1000 mg)

 NAD+ 1000 mg vial dosage protocol.
-Reconstitution with bacteriostatic water, subcutaneous and IV dosing reference, syringe units, and storage.
+Reconstitution with bacteriostatic water, low-dose subcutaneous titration, IV infusion reference, syringe units, and storage.

 Peptide